Friday, November 15, 2024

 Recent rapid advances in genetics, MRI imaging , sonography, immunology and biochemist solved many obscure causes of syndrome.
 In the lifetime experience of any well rounded physician might have not see more than 30 syndromes.
 Certain specialties like Pediatrics are likely see more syndromes.

-A few syndrome will be presented here to give a chance to the readers to get an idea about syndrome.
+A few syndrome will be presented, one or two from each group, to give a chance to the readers the mistery about syndrome.

 Down syndrome.